MercyOne prepares to celebrate Mercy Day with virtual 5K

-CLIVE — MercyOne is promoting wellness and living your best and healthiest life with a virtual 5K.
+MercyOne is promoting wellness and living your best and healthiest life with a virtual 5K!
 The “Mercy Day 5K” can be ran or walked wherever you are beginning Thursday, Sept.
 24 through Sunday, Sept.
 27. This free family-friendly event is open to all ages.

 After registering for the event, participants can print their own race bib and walk or run whenever and wherever they choose.
 After completing the walk or run, participants submit their time online.
 Medals will be awarded to the top three males and females at each MercyOne ministry.
 To sign up, look for the Mercy Day 5K event on our MercyOne Facebook pages or visit MercyOne.org.